Billmate/woocommerce/src/Readme.txt

 https://www.billmate.se/press-och-media/
 == Changelog ==

+=  3.10.8 (2020-04-28)
+* Fix - Ensure that updatePayment is not called twice during a purchase

 =  3.10.7 (2020-04-27)
 * Fix - Add session clearing to accept url handling, in case customer does not arrive on thank you page